 Sourdough is literally what the name implies.
 It is dough that is soured by the fermentation process.
 This simple process of fermentation captures the wild yeast that is in your environment thereby creating an alive food that will then become a leavening ingredient for any baked good you would like to make.

-In fact, this is the very same method I used to make my own personal sourdough starter that I use weekly.
-I have been asked so much about all the things I am able to bake in my kitchen using my starter that I wanted to share how easy it is to make one for yourself.
-I have several recipes that I share on the blog that utilize a sourdough starter.
-A few favorites are my Sourdough Maple Glazed Donuts, Sourdough Focaccia Bread and of course, my Sourdough Artisan Loaf.
+This is the very same method I used to make my own personal sourdough starter that I use weekly.
+I have been asked so much about all the things I can bake in my kitchen using my starter that I wanted to share how easy it is to make one for yourself.
+I have several recipes that I share on the blog that utilizes a sourdough starter.
+A few favorites are my Sourdough Maple Glazed Donuts, Sourdough Focaccia Bread, and of course, my Sourdough Artisan Loaf.

 You can find the entire page of sourdough recipes here.

-What You Will Need To Make The Sourdough Starter
+What You Will Need To Make A Sourdough Starter

 Add one cup of flour and one cup of water to a glass bowl.
-Make sure to mix and get all the little bits of flour off the walls of bowl so it is completely incorperated.
-Place a tea towel over the mixutre and let it sit on your countertop for 24 hours.
+Make sure to mix and get all the little bits of flour off the walls of the bowl so it is completely incorporated.
+Place a tea towel over the mixture and let it sit on your countertop for 24 hours.

 Discard half of the mixture.
 Then repeat the process of adding one cup of filtered water and one cup of flour to the mixture.
 Make sure to completely combine them.
 Allow it to sit out on the counter for another 24 hours.

-You will repeat the exact same steps as Day Two.
-Discarding half, adding 1 cup of filtered water and 1 cup flour.
+You will repeat the same steps as on Day Two.
+Discarding half, add 1 cup of filtered water and 1 cup of flour.

 Day Four & Five:

-Repeat the exact same steps as days two and three.
+Repeat the same steps as on days two and three.
 By day four you may have bubbles forming, if you don’t see those bubbles just yet, check it on day five.